BehaviorTree/BehaviorTree.CPP/README.md

 `$ sudo make install` <br/>

 On Ubuntu 14.04, this will install the shared library (libbtpp.so) in `/usr/local/lib`. <br/>
-The repository [my-behavior-tree-project](https://github.com/miccol/my-behavior-tree-project) shows an example on how to use the library once syste-wide installed.
+The repository [my-behavior-tree-project](https://github.com/miccol/my-behavior-tree-project) shows an example on how to use the library once system-wide installed.

 CREATE YOUR OWN ACTION NODE